 If you’ve been wondering how to best negotiate a salary with a new employer, here are some great tips.

-FMF presents Leaving Money on the Table, or Not, when Negotiating posted at Free Money Finance.
+FMF presented Leaving Money on the Table, or Not, when Negotiating posted at Free Money Finance.
 (Unfortunately, the link no longer works so it has been removed.)

 I have heard it said that divorce turns marriage into a business transaction.
 The purpose of this post is to make that transaction be as trouble free as possible.